mailchimp/content-style-guide/12-writing-for-accessibility.html.md

 The alt tag is the most basic form of image description, and it should be included on all images.
 The language will depend on the purpose of the image:

-- If it’s a creative photo or supports a story, describe the image in detail in a brief caption.
+- If it is a creative photo or supports a story, describe the image in detail in a brief caption.
-- If the image is serving a specific function, describe what’s inside the image in detail.
-People who don’t see the image should come away with the same information as if they had.
+- If the image is serving a specific function, describe what's inside the image in detail.
+People who do not see the image should come away with the same information as if they had.
-- If you’re sharing a chart or graph, include the data in the alt text so people have all the important information.
+- If you are sharing a chart or graph, include the data in the alt text so people have all the important information.

 Each browser handles alt tags differently.
 Supplement images with standard captions when possible.